Pop Culture Madness!

 President Ronald Reagan started a program of giving "government surplus" cheese to the poor and unemployed Rust Bowl families.
 The cheese had been stockpiled to keep dairy prices up.

-The practice of presidents returning a salute from members of the military started in 1981 by Ronald Reagan.
+The practice of presidents returning a salute from military members started in 1981 by Ronald Reagan.

 An LP titled The Wit & Wisdom of Ronald Reagan was released in the UK, the joke being that the record was completely silent on both sides.
 It sold over 30,000 copies.

 Only 9 US military officers have held the 5-star rank.
-It was created during WW2 because US officers were often commanding allied officers of higher rank.
+It was created during WW2 because US officers often commanded allied officers of higher rank.
 A 5-star officer cannot retire and remains on active duty for life.
 It was retired in 1981 on the death of General Omar Bradley.

 The Smurfs, created in 1958, the Hanna-Barbera cartoon series brought them into American pop culture.
-Athough many fans think Smurfette was the only female Smurf, there were actually two more - Nanny Smurf and Sassette Smurf.
+Although many fans think Smurfette was the only female Smurf, there were several more, including Nanny Smurf and Sassette Smurf.
 There was no Smurfina.

 Prince Charles married Lady Diana on July 29, 1981.
 It was on TV and in all the newspapers.

-Maya Lin, designer of the Vietnam Wall, got a "B" in her architecture class for her design from her professor who also submitted a design for the wall, losing to his student.
+Maya Lin, the designer of the Vietnam Wall, got a “B” in her architecture class for her design from her professor, who also submitted a design for the wall, losing to his student.

 Cost of a Superbowl ad in 1981: $275,000